 bundesliga

-Bayern Munich's Hansi Flick: from running a shop to running the show in world football
+Bayern Munich's Hansi Flick: from running a shop to winning titles on the elite stage

-And as much as that sounds like a rags-to-riches fairy tale, to call it such would be to do Flick a disservice.
+As much as the above might sound like a rags-to-riches fairy tale, to call it such would be to do Flick a disservice.
 Instead, his story is a rather less glamorous one of hard work, experience and learning - but is no less interesting for it.

 Bayern past